evanshortiss/fhlog/README.md

 ```

 ## Uploading Logs to a Server
-This feature is not complete and or tested yet, so be mindful of that.
+This feature is not thoroughly tested yet, so be mindful of that.
 Currently it will only work on Chrome, Opera and Cordova applications that
 support the FileSystem API.